Innovative Options in Breast Cancer Surgery with Joseph Crowe MD

 Cleveland_Clinic_Host: Welcome to Innovative Options in Breast Cancer Surgery with Joseph Crowe, MD.

-Dr. Crowe is the Director of the Cleveland Clinics Breast Center.
+Dr. Crowe is a breast surgeon in the Cleveland Clinic Breast Center.
 He is a board-certified surgeon with more than 25 years of experience in treating breast disease, and has a longstanding interest in the use of minimally invasive techniques for diagnosis and treatment.
 Dr. Crowe pioneered the development of nipple-sparing mastectomy and offers the most up-to-date surgical procedures including breast conservation techniques and immediate reconstruction options not widely available.

 During the next hour, Dr. Crowe will answer your questions about breast cancer surgery.
 Before we begin taking your questions, Dr. Crowe will answer some of the most common concerns women have when it comes to breast cancer.